MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-react.md

    Teams web client opens in a browser window.

-1. Sign in with your Microsoft 365 account when prompted.
+1. Sign in with your Microsoft 365 account, if prompted.

 1. Select **Add** when prompted to sideload the app onto Teams on your local machine.